Tessa Blanchard: Personal life

 On November 20, 2019, Blanchard confirmed her engagement to fellow wrestler Miguel Olivo, better known by the ring name Daga.
-The couple married in August 2020 and resides in Mexico.
+The couple married in August 2020 and resided in Mexico.
 In January 2023, the couple released a public statement announcing their separation.

-In January 2020, multiple female wrestlers came forward with bullying and racism allegations against Blanchard, including an incident involving Blanchard spitting in a black woman's face and calling her a racial slur.
+In January 2020, multiple female wrestlers came forward with bullying and racism allegations against Blanchard, including an incident involving Blanchard spitting in the face of a Puerto Rican wrestler and calling her a racial slur.
 The woman in question, Black Rose, later stated that the incident did indeed take place.
 Blanchard denied the allegations.